ch604/ytdlsplit/README.md

 ```
 # Known Issues
 - Older versions of youtube-dl do not support full description download, and may not pull the full tracklist.
 An upgrade to version 2020.12.02 or later is recommended.
+- Doesn't support playlists, but you /probably/ wouldn't want to split those at timestamps anyway.
+Just use youtube-dl.